Body-Oriented Therapy

 How I Understand and Practice It

-My own engagement with somatic and movement practices — including work with breath, awareness, sensation, and expressive movement — informs this approach.
-Years of movement study and performance work taught me how the nervous system organizes experience and how paying careful, regulated attention to the body opens up a different dimension of awareness and perception.
+My own engagement with somatic and movement practices for over a decade — including work with breath, awareness, sensation, dance and expressive movement — informs this approach.
+Years of movement study taught me how the nervous system organizes experience and how paying careful, regulated attention to the body opens up a different dimension of awareness and perception.

-• This can include simple somatic movement, mindful movement practices, or movement explorations that allow expression beyond words and support nervous system regulation.
+• This can include simple somatic movement, mindful movement practices, or gentle dance like explorations that allow expression beyond words and support nervous system regulation.

-• Techniques designed to help shift habitual tension patterns, regulate arousal, and foster ease in the body.
+• Bringing awareness to specific breath patterns or postural holding.
+I might offer you to try techniques designed to help shift habitual tension patterns, support grounding processes, regulate arousal, and foster ease in the body.

 • In face-to-face settings, we may work with regulated, attuned presence — including orientation to touch, support in posture, or calm containment — when it feels safe and agreed upon.
 This is always grounded in ethics and client comfort.